SkylineCommunications/dataminer-docs/connector-help/connector_help/Juniper Networks EX4300.md

 ### Configuration Page

-This page provides configuration parameters to enable or disable polling of various tables.It also displays some information about configuration events.
+This page provides configuration parameters to enable or disable polling of various tables.
+It also displays some information about configuration events.

 ### Alarms Page